 Paul started out as a Landscape photographer but says "One of the compelling facets of photography is the diverse range of genres that we are able to give our attention to.
 I have always enjoyed the challenge of wildlife photography, particularly attempting to photograph birds in flight.
 More recently, much of my photography has been Travel based and here the challenge is to portray the emotion of the subject or to tell a story.
-One common thread through these genres is that the timing of the shot is critical - a fleeting moment of light in the landscape, a moment of animal behaviour or the flash of emotion on a persons face".
-In 2017 Paul's latest major exhibition, "Photo Genres", reflected this diversity of work.
+One common thread through these genres is that the timing of the shot is critical - a fleeting moment of light in the landscape, a moment of animal behaviour or the flash of emotion on a person’s face".

 Paul on digital manipulation...